berndab/world_weather_analysis/README.md

   * Finds a hotel for each selected city
       * If no nearby hotel is found the city is deleted from the list
 * Creates a google map with a location markers for each city that meets the weather criteria
-   * Configures location markers to display a popup information window when clicke
+   * Configures location markers to display a popup information window when clicked which displayes
-   * The popup information window has the following information
        * Hotel name for that city
        * The city name
        * The country abrieviation